DynamoDS/DesignScript/LanguageSpec.md

 }

 [Imperative](x) {
-    x = 3;          // "x" is not the "x" defined outside.
+    x = 3;          // "x" is not the "x" defined in outer block.
                     // OK to change its value
 }
 ```